 Good Samaritan TriHealth Hospital requires all personnel to wear badges at all times while on campus.
-Badges will be obtained during orientation for non-Early Commits and replacements can be obtained from security in the Clifton Lobby.
+Badges will be obtained from the hospital security office located on the 5th floor.
 If the resident does not bring his/her badge to work on a given day, he/she is to receive a temporary badge from Security before conducting any work.
 If the employee badge is lost the resident must report the loss immediately to Security, and render any applicable fees for replacement.